How to Find an Ecommerce Accountant

 Experience and qualifications

-Starting with an obvious one but your accountant should have experience working in the ecommerce niche, understand the lifecycle stages of an ecommerce business and have the right qualifications.
-If an accountant indicates they believe ecommerce accounting is much the same as accounting for a brick-and-mortar business, they lack the expertise to properly help you.
+If an accountant indicates they believe ecommerce accounting is much the same as accounting for a brick-and-mortar business, that’s usually a sign that they lack the expertise required for your ecommerce business.

 Knowledge of international sales tax